samlitowitz/graphqlc-gen-relayify/README.md

 # relayify.yaml
 # the file can be named anything, you just have to specify it to the config parameter!

+# Create PageInfo type if it does not exist and connectify is not empty
+# Create <TYPE>Connection and <TYPE>Edge types if they do not exist
+connectify:
+  - Todo

 # Create Node interface if it does not exist AND nodeify is not empty
 # Implement the Node interface for each type specified in nodeify
 nodeify: